 There are a few terms that you’ll see in the process to clarify.

 DNS (aka Domain Name System)

 DNS is a system that does the actual work for translating your domain name into an IP address.
 It can be separate from your domain registration and your hosting account.
-But, usually the domain registrar or your hosting company will provide a DNS.
+Usually, the domain registrar or your hosting company will provide you with a DNS.

 Content Management System

 You can technically write and upload plain HTML files to your hosting account.
 Most website owners want to edit and manage their website directly.

 A content management system (CMS) is software that allows you to build, edit, and manage all your website files from a single dashboard.
 A CMS must be installed on your hosting account.

 WordPress is the Internet’s most common content management system.
 But there is a myriad of options.
 I wrote a WordPress setup guide here.